danieledurante/nEM/Cheating-Data.md

 Table_Performance[9,5] <- time_3_step_classical/Rep_Tot
 ```

-**4 Performance Bias--corrected 3--step algorithm (three--step maximization)** Even in this case all the runs converge systematically to local modes.
+**4 Performance Bias-corrected 3-step algorithm (three-step maximization)** Even in this case all the runs converge systematically to local modes.
 Therefore we do not study the number of iterations to reach convergence.
-Also the number of drops in the log-likelihood sequence is somewhat irrelevant to evaluate the three--step methods, since the estimation routines are based on two separate maximizations in steps 1 and 3, not directly related to the full--model log-likelihood.
+Also the number of drops in the log-likelihood sequence is somewhat irrelevant to evaluate the three-step methods, since the estimation routines are based on two separate maximizations in steps 1 and 3, not directly related to the full-model log-likelihood.

 ``` r
 Table_Performance[2,6] <- sum(abs(max_llik-llik_3_step_corrected)>delta)